This post contains affiliate links. Please read my disclosure for more information.

 We explored a little more around the area.
 Lake Hayward is a smaller lake just outside the national park which would have been a perfect early morning walk.
 It was just the right size so you could easily walk around the whole lake.

-While Em slept in the car one afternoon, we drove further down the coast.
+While Lala slept in the car one afternoon, we drove further down the coast.
 We stopped at all the small beach side towns getting ideas for future weekends away.
 We stopped at Myalup, Binningup and down to the Leschenault Peninsula Conservation Park.
-All good contenders for a future trip.
+We almost went all the way to Bunbury!